Jeevan986/FitGurus/README.md

    * [Goes to home screen if view plans button is pressed]
    * [If fitness guru, goes to make plans screen if make plans button is pressed]
    * [Stays in purchased plans screen if purchased plans button is pressed]

+ * [Plan details]
+   * [Goes to profile if pofile button is pressed]
+   * [Goes to home screen if view plans button is pressed]
+   * [If fitness guru, goes to make plans screen if make plans button is pressed]
+   * [Goes to purchased plans screen if purchased plans button is pressed]

 * [Make plan (only for fitness gurus)]
    * [Publishes the plan and goes to home screen if publish button is pressed]